Nationwide to scrap cashback on its credit cards

 Eating out this way it's possible to grab a three-course meal for much less than you'd typically spend in a high-end eatery.
-For example, we spotted a three-course lunch at Furness College in Cumbria for just £5 - this includes a starter buffet followed by main course and dessert.
+For example, we spotted a three-course lunch at The Isle of Wight College for just £5.

 There are lots of training restaurants across the UK – too many to list here, so your best bet is to search online for one near you.
 But if you're in London you can try Taste at South Thames College (Morden) or Pillars at the University of West London (Ealing).
 In Glasgow, try Scholars' at the City of Glasgow College, and in Belfast the Academy Restaurant at the University of Ulster.

 In 2015, our Deals Hunters went to check out the Taste Restaurant in London and were pleasantly surprised by the service as well as the price:

 Our expectation was for it to look like a school canteen, but far from it – it looked professional and modern like any high street restaurant.

 The food was delicious, we couldn’t fault the standard and it certainly matched the grub we’ve eaten in posh establishments elsewhere where they can charge double.
 Our waiter had impeccable customer service and although there was the odd blip, it was sorted with a smile!